ietf-rats-wg/eat/draft-ietf-rats-eat.md

 implemented in commonly used CPU hardware.

-# EAT Relation to IDevID
+# EAT Relation to IEEE.802.1AR Secure Device Identity (DevID)

 This section describes several distinct ways in which an IEEE IDevID {{IEEE.802.1AR}} relates to EAT, particularly to UEID and SUEID.

-{{IEEE.802.1AR}} orients around the definition of an implementation called a DevID Module.
+{{IEEE.802.1AR}} orients around the definition of an implementation called a "DevID Module."
-It describes how IDevIDs and LDevIDs are stored, protected and accessed.
+It describes how IDevIDs and LDevIDs are stored, protected and accessed using a DevID Module.
+A particular level of defense against attack that should be achieved to be a DevID is defined.
-The intent is that IDevIDs and LDevIDs can be used with multiple network protocols.
+The intent is that IDevIDs and LDevIDs are used with an open set of network protocols for authentication and such.
-It also defines a particular level of defense against attack that should be achieved.

-By contrast, EAT orients around the definition of a network protocol.
+In these protocols the DevID secret is used to sign a nonce or similar to proof the association of the DevID certificates with the device.

+By contrast, EAT defines network protocol for proving trustworthiness to a relying party, the very thing that is not defined in {{IEEE.802.1AR}}.
-It does not give details on how keys, data and such are stored protected and accessed.
+Nor does not give details on how keys, data and such are stored protected and accessed.
-EAT is intended to work with a variety of different on-device implementations ranging from minimal protection of assets to use of a secure element.
+EAT is intended to work with a variety of different on-device implementations ranging from minimal protection of assets to the highest levels of asset protection.
 It does not define any particular level of defense against attack, instead providing a set of security considerations.

+EAT and DevID can be viewed as complimentary when used together or as competing to provide a device identity service.

+## DevID Used With EAT

+As just described, EAT defines a network protocol and {{IEEE.802.1AR}} doesn't.
+Vice versa, EAT doesn't define a an device implementation and DevID does.

+Hence, EAT can be the network protocol that a DevID is used with.
+The DevID secret becomes the attestation key used to sign EATs.
+The DevID and its certificate chain become the Endorsement sent to the Verifier.

+In this case the EAT and the DevID are likely to both provide a device identifier (e.g. a serial number).
+In the EAT it is the UEID (or SUEID).
+In the DevID (used as an endorsement), it is a device serial number included in the subject field of the DevID certificate.
+It is probably a good idea in this use for them to be the same serial number or for the UEID to be a hash of the DevID serial number.

-## Signed Device IDs
+## How EAT Provides an Equivalent Secure Device Identity

-A unique device identifier is of little use in security-related applications unless it is signed.
-Without signing, it is trivial for attackers to forge a device identifier.

-In a way IDevID and EAT are competitors.
-They both provide signed unique device identifiers.

-EAT provides the unique identifier as a single small data item, the UEID and SUEID.
-For IDevID the unique identifier is through an X.500 distinguished name, perhaps constructed from the certificate chain, somehow derived from the key material.

-EAT is perhaps a more general solution.
-It allows an open-ended set of claims about the device to be signed and conveyed in addition to just the identifier.
-It separates the signing scheme from the identification scheme.
-This allows use of a variety of schemes to sign or otherwise to secure the claims about the device.
-This variety gives flexibility to address issues like privacy and be used for a large diversity of use cases.
+The UEID, SUEID and other claims like OEM ID are equivalent to the secure device identity put into the subject field of a DevID certificate.
+These EAT claims can represent all the same fields and values that can be put in a DevID certificate subject.
+EAT explicitly and carefully defines a variety of useful claims.

+EAT secures the conveyance of these claims by having them signed on the device by the attestation key when the EAT is generated.
+EAT also signs the nonce that gives freshness at this time.
+Since these claims are signed for every EAT generated, they can include things that vary over time like GPS location.

+DevID secures the device identity fields by having them signed by the manufacturer of the device sign them into a certificate.
+That certificate is created once during the manufacturing of the device and never changes so the fields cannot change.

+So in one case the signing of the identity happens on the device and the other in a manufacturing facility, but in both cases the signing of the nonce that proves the binding to the actual device happens on the device.

+While EAT does not specify how the signing keys, signature process and storage of the identity values should be secured against attack, an EAT implementation may have equal defenses against attack.
+One reason EAT uses CBOR is because it is simple enough that a basic EAT implementation can be constructed entirely in hardware.
+This allows EAT to be implemented with the strongest defenses possible.

+## An X.509 Format EAT

+It is possible to define a way to encode EAT claims in an X.509 certificate.
+For example, the EAT claims might be mapped to X.509 v3 extensions.
+It is even possible to stuff a whole CBOR-encoded unsigned EAT token into a X.509 certificate.

+If that X.509 certificate is an IDevID or LDevID, this becomes another way to use EAT and DevID together.

+Note that the DevID must still be used with an authentication protocol that has a nonce or equivalent.
+The EAT here is not being used as the protocol to interact with the rely party.

-## Permanence
+## Device Identifier Permanence

 In terms of permanence, an IDevID is similar to a UEID in that they do not change over the life of the device.
 They cease to exist only when the device is destroyed.